 What are DDoS attacks all about?
 Why are they so crippling?
 And how can you defend against them?
 Learn everything you need to know about the next DDoS attack that may target your system – and how to respond.

 During DDoS attacks, huge numbers of “bots” attack target computers.
-That’s why they’re referred to as “distributed.”
-These bots are actually infected computers that are dispersed across multiple locations, which means they aren’t contained on a single host.
-In fact, you may be hosting a bot right now and not even know it.
+Hence, many entities are attacking a target, which explains the “distributed” part.
+The bots are infected computers spread across multiple locations.
+There isn’t a single host.
+You may be hosting a bot right now and not even know it.

 How does a DDoS attack work?

 Why do DDoS attacks cause so much damage?
 In part, it’s simply a question of resources.
 Servers have a certain capacity – they aren’t limitless processing hubs.
-When they breach their capacity limits, systems within the server act to preserve the server as a whole – taking targeted websites or users offline in the process.
+When they breach their capacity limits, systems within the server act to preserve the server as a whole.
+This takes targeted websites or users offline in the process.

 Generally, attackers use a variety of denial of service techniques to bombard their targets – from data packets to messages or connection requests.
 All these techniques have the effect of turning targets into confused, slow, and often dysfunctional systems.

 To achieve this, DDoS attackers need to control a bot army (or botnet).
 That’s the tricky part.
-However, by using phishing and social engineering to spread malware, or enticing users to download fake apps with DDoS malware pre-installed, skilled hackers can create the bots they need.
+However, by using social engineering (such as phishing) to spread malware or enticing users to download it, hackers can create the bots they need.

 After attackers infect your system, it becomes a “bot.”
 You no longer have complete control over what your computer does online.
-Instead, control has been passed to a “master,” who orchestrates DDoS attacks.
+Instead, control passes to a “master,” who orchestrates DDoS attacks.
 To do so, the “masters” weave together bots into botnets and coordinate them via special software.

-These botnets can be absolutely massive.
-As an example, the Srizbi botnet has been estimated to include more than 450,000 bots.
+These botnets can be massive.
+For instance, there are estimates claiming that the Srizbi included more than 450,000 bots.
 And these enormous forces continue to wage war on web users across the world, often with devastating results.